juhp/pkgtreediff/README.md

 `pkgtreediff` compares the NVRs (name-version-release) of RPM packages in OS package trees and/or installations:

 - An OS tree can be referenced by an url or directory containing a tree of rpm files.
+- A koji tag.
-- A file containing a list(s) of rpm NVRs can also be compared
+- A file containing a list(s) of rpm NVRs can also be compared.
 - Commands can also be used to get installed RPMs, eg:
   - `"rpm -qa"`
   - `"ssh myhost rpm -qa"`